isaacvando/rtl/README.md

 RTL supports inserting values, conditionally including content, expanding over lists, and pattern matching with when expressions.
 These constructs all accept normal Roc expressions so there is no need to learn a different set of primitives.

-The generated file, `Pages.roc` becomes a normal part of your Roc project, so you get type checking right out of the box, for free.
+The generated file, `Pages.roc`, becomes a normal part of your Roc project, so you get type checking right out of the box, for free.

 ### Inserting Values